mefranklin6/microservice-apc-pdu/README.md

 To enable 'legacy' Telnet-only or SSH-only mode: add `framework.UseTelnet = true` or ``framework.UseSSH = true`` to to 'setFrameworkGlobals' in microservice.go.

+*Note: This microservice only supports Telnet for now*

 ## Endpoints

 ### Get state